-Posted On: July 7, 2022
+Posted On: July 17, 2025

-When is National Grilling Month?
+When Is National Grilling Month?

 While most designated National Months are pretty random, National Grilling Month is easy to remember.
-It's the month you'd be most likely to throw a backyard grill-out – July!
+It's the month you'd be most likely to throw a backyard barbecue: July!
+Coincidentally, National Barbecue Day is July 13th.

 What's the History of National Grilling Month?

 Suspending meat over an open flame is the earliest cooking method there is.
-It's probably older than manmade fire itself, with early humans using wildfires or lightning strikes to their advantage.
+It's probably older than man-made fire itself, with early humans using wildfires or lightning strikes to their advantage.

 Backyard grilling became popular after World War II.
-The middle class was booming, suburbs were thriving, and an inventor named George A. Stephens invented the first backyard grill (dubbed George's Barbecue Kettle) in 1950.
+The middle class was booming, suburbs were thriving, and an inventor named George A. Stephens invented the first backyard grill, dubbed George's Barbecue Kettle, in 1950.

 Individual Course